PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

 .. function:: getCustomDimension(customDimensionId)

-    The function that will return the value of custom dimensions.
+    The function that will return the value of custom dimension.

     :param string customDimensionId: **Required** Id of custom dimension.